 Give an overview of the election process

-"Talking to them about the selection of the candidates gives you an opportunity to ease into the topic of political parties," said Blackmore, who has an Outschool course about elections and voting for kids ages 12-17 starting in October.
+"Talking to them about the selection of the candidates gives you an opportunity to ease into the topic of political parties," said Blackmore, who taught an Outschool course about elections and voting for kids ages 12-17 in October.
 "Since this is a sensitive area that brings about a little bit of contention, as we can see in these very polarizing political times right now, we just want to graze over that area by explaining the two main parties ... simply that these are just two parties that have different opinions about how the government should handle different issues."

 Blackmore says it's also a good idea to explain what qualifies someone to run for president and to tackle explaining the electoral college, a topic that can seem complicated to kids (and adults, honestly).